LogtalkDotOrg/logtalk3/examples/encodings/NOTES.md

 source file with either YAP or SWI-Prolog results in a misleading syntax error.

-Lean Prolog default encoding is UTF-8.
-Thus, only the `babel.lgt` file can be used with this compiler.
+JIProlog and Lean Prolog default encoding is UTF-8.
+Therefore, only the `babel.lgt` file can be used with these systems.

-K-Prolog 6.0.x supports ASCII, UTF-8, EUC-JP, and Shift_JIS encodings.
+K-Prolog 6.0.x supports US-ASCII, UTF-8, EUC-JP, and Shift_JIS encodings.
 Thus, only the `babel.lgt` file can be used with this compiler.

 Be sure to use a text editor that supports these encodings when opening